nihosprop/bot_stepik_guard/README.md

 # BotStepikGuard
-Бот для мониторинга комментариев, курсов StepikBot for monitoring comments, Stepik courses
+Bot for monitoring comments on Stepik courses